Kristina01111000/Drws_site/README.md

 - figure out the size of his book to make it fit iinto constant contact email, right now just too big, he shrank it
 - get the contacts from the site to go to the correct list in cc
 - tell him that im going to send the invoice for both may and june at the same time
+- talk about the speed of the site on mobile, it should be faster, need to move the youtube video down a little bit